Using Speech Strategies

 • Exaggerated articulation to promote phonetic placement and precision

-The treatment also provides biofeedback by including recordings of patients' productions, visual feedback of sound-level errors, and comparisons between productions to improve awareness.
 Biofeedback has been shown to increase volume, decrease speech rate, and improve intelligibility in stroke patients (Jayaraman & Das, 2023).
+The treatment provides biofeedback by including recordings of patients' productions, visual feedback of sound-level errors, and comparisons between productions to improve awareness.

 When the patient is ready to practice learned speech strategies outside of the Virtual Rehab Center, you can educate them on additional compensatory strategies including: